cyy020811/hand-sign-detection/README.md

 - Press `s` on the keyboard to save data
 - Press `q` on the keyboard to exit the program

 ### Task 2: Modeling
+Read in all the csv files into a dataframe.
+Shuffle the entire dataframe then perform a 20/80 training-test split.
+Fit the training dataset into the model and use the testing dataset to validate the accuracy of the model.
+The accuracy and loss history after each epoch can be checked in the plot generated after fitting the model.

+#### Instructions
 Run the `model.py` file to start modeling with the dataset collected previously.
 The model is saved inside the `Model` folder.

 ### Task 3: Testing
-To be continued...
+A simple testing program that allows the user to examine performance of the model.
+Try out some signs and see if the model can correctly classified the corresponding signs.

+#### Instructions
+Run the `test.py` file to start testing the

+### Application: Speedy Hand Sign Game
+An interactive app that helps the user to practice alphabetical sign language by playing a speed spelling game with sign language.

+#### Instructions
+1. Run the `app.py` file
+2. Choose a difficulty
+3. Press `start` to begin playing
+4. The result will be shown after the game finishes